The 5 Major 2015 LA Auto Show Debuts

 2017 Cadillac XT5

-During his press conference presentation, Cadillac president Johan de Nysschen says, “We think it’s time an American luxury brand regained its position as one of the world’s best.”
-Enter Cadillac’s all-new XT5, a 310-horsepower, all-wheel drive crossover bearing the “XT” badge that will be worn by future utility vehicles.
+During his press conference presentation, Cadillac president Johan de Nysschen said, “We think it’s time an American luxury brand regained its position as one of the world’s best.”
+Enter Cadillac’s all-new XT5, a 310-horsepower, all-wheel-drive crossover bearing the “XT” badge that will be worn by future utility vehicles.

-U.S. production begins spring 2016, right after the range-topping CT6 (Cadillac Touring 6) sedan joins the expanding Cadillac portfolio.
+U.S. production begins in the spring of 2016, right after the range-topping CT6 (Cadillac Touring 6) sedan joins the expanding Cadillac portfolio.

 2017 Range Rover Evoque Convertible

-Marketed as something for people who know no boundaries, what’s truly shocking is that the Evoque sans roof actually looks quite good from all angles.
-The fabric top folds flush into the rear deck for a clean appearance, and the doors are frameless giving the SUV a sharp silhouette.
+Marketed as something for people who know no boundaries, what’s truly shocking is that the Evoque sans roof looks quite good from all angles.
+The fabric top folds flush into the rear deck for a clean appearance, and the doors are frameless, giving the SUV a sharp silhouette.

 The four-seater features 240 hp and a nine-speed transmission, and will start at $64,990 when it arrives in Canadian dealerships in spring 2016.